57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 1)/README.md

 - If the outer transaction includes a user signature, callee programs can recognize it.
 - If the caller is a PDA, `invoke_signed` lets the runtime synthesize and verify a derived signature for authorization.

-Because the runtime understands and propagates authorization at the system level, once a program has a valid signature ( or PDA-derived signature ), it can safely transfer on the user’s behalf—no proxy-style instruction required.
+Because the runtime understands and propagates authorization at the system level, once a program has a valid signature (or PDA-derived signature), it can safely transfer on the user’s behalf—no proxy-style instruction required.

-Our staking flow uses direct user signatures—no proxy or PDA authority.
-When the user calls `stake`, they directly authorize the program to operate their token account; the program then uses CPI `token::transfer` to move tokens into the vault—no `approve + transferFrom` needed, e.g.:
+Our staking flow uses direct user signatures without proxy or PDA authority.
+When the user calls `stake`, they directly authorize the program to operate their token account; the program then uses CPI `token::transfer` to move tokens into the vault—no `approve + transferFrom` needed.
+The example below illustrates how this works.

 ```rust
 pub fn stake_handler(ctx: Context<Stake>, amount: u64) -> Result<()> {